jbowman86/Bike_Sharing_Program/README.md

 Additional analyses that should be completed in order to gain further insight into the bike-sharing user base are:

 - Complete analysis on trip starting and ending locations during morning and evening rush hour time-windows.
-This can help display the flow of traffic between neighbourhoods at peak hours.
+This can help determine which bike stations are utilized more often; thereby, ensuring sufficient supply of bikes to meet demand as well as timing repairs/maintenance when deemed appropriate.
 - Complete analysis of the average trip duration, by birth year and gender in order to explore if there was any difference in male, female or un-gendered riders as they age.